tobyweston/essential_acceptance_testing/manuscript/part2/alternatives.md

 ![](images/part2/alternatives.md/ports-and-adapters-combined.png)

-This is a slightly simplified description, for an expanded example, see the [How testing can influence design](#design) section.
+This is a slightly simplified description.
+See the [How design can influence testing](#design) section for more details.